aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

 2. Select the **Amazon Linux 2 AMI (HVM), SSD Volume Type** as the machine image and **t2.micro** as the instance type.
 Leave everything as default and launch the instance.
    1. **NOTE:** This will create the instance in your default VPC.
 You can select a different VPC if necessary but should remember to create your DocumentDB cluster there as well.
 3. You will be prompted to provide or generate a key pair for the instance.
 Create a new key pair with a meaningful name and download it.
 Make sure to keep track of this file.
 4. Give the instance a meaningful name and wait for the instance to have a state of running.
+Give your
 5. Move the key pair file (a PEM file) into your ssh directory.

    ~~~